GerdaHolman/PacMan/README.md

 # PacMan.github.io

 # About
   This code consists of 5 files.
-1 HTML file with CSS and JS imbeded.
+1 HTML file with CSS and JS embedded.
   4 PacMan imgages with mouth opened and closed to move in each direction along the x and y axis.
   This game allows you to scale by adding "PacMen" and then "Start Game", which allows PacMan to move dynamically accross the screen.